February 24, 2010

-Student newspapers innovate or perish
+Student newspapers innovate

 As endowments and funding have withered at journalism programs across the country, student-run publications have started to feel the pressure.
 When it comes to budgets, many educators find it difficult to advocate for their students.
 After all, journalism students are being trained for a field that can no longer be defined and broadcasts its own death knell.
 “Any student-run newspaper dependent on its college is in serious danger of losing its funding,” warned an editorial in Chico State’s independent student newspaper, The Orion.